 Supporting forest land management by issuing land certificate with specific map for shifting cultivation land.

-Promotion of biogas to the households that raise pig at large scale (more than 10 pigs).

 Promotion of improved stove to the households that have supplement jobs which consume fuelwood.

-Support sustainable electricity supply that encourage the use of electric rice cookers thus reduce the demand for cooking fuelwood.

-Reasonably promoting the use of electricity-saving and LPG cookers to reduce the demand for cooking fuelwood.

 Promoting use of agriculture residues to replace fuelwood for cooking.

 Creating of fuelwood source is a long-term sustainable method to balance fuelwood demand and supply.